-Generally the data we work with is a sample, not the complete population.
+Usually the data we work with is a sample, not the complete population.
+Why might we look at a sample?

 Consider what happens if you take a simple random sample of 100 flights from our complete set of flights and calculate a histogram.
 For simplicity we will sample from the population of flights in January without a cancellation.